 The funding ratios of the current year are estimated and aggregated for the individual pension plan.
 Changes on the liabilities side are determined using the historical target returns of the previous year.
 If no reliable target return can be calculated, the average of the historical target returns is used.
 The performance of individual asset-side balance sheet items is simulated by means of index performances without deduction of asset management costs and under the assumption that no rebalancing takes place.

 The result of the aggregation is the performance of the total assets.
 Weighted averages are, in principle, used for the estimations at the aggregated level.
 The weighted and the unweighted averages are given for the performance estimate: the unweighted average is the simple mean of the performance estimates at the level of the individual pension scheme.

 We recognise that a consideration of the average funding ratio alone provides only limited information.
 Each pension scheme must be considered based on its individual situation.

-The surveyed pension funds achieved an estimated asset-weighted yield of 1.86% during the second quarter of 2019 alone.
-All asset classes, with the exception of commodities, have contributed positively to the yield.
+The pension institutions surveyed achieved an asset-weighted return of 1.69% in the third quarter of 2019.
+All asset classes contributed to the positive return.

 |Public-law funds, |

 *Results of the Swiss Pension Funds Study 2019.